Last Updated October 2020

-Provisional Committees (formerly called Ad Hoc Committees) are established at a CalConnect Conference to explore a possible new work area of work and recommend whether CalConnect should move forward in that area, generally by forming a new Technical Committee.
+Provisional Committees may be established at a CalConnect Conference to explore a possible new work area of work and recommend whether CalConnect should move forward in that area, generally by forming a new Technical Committee.
 Provisional Committees are usually very short-lived, reporting out at the next Conference.

 Technical Committees generally produce CalConnect Work Products: Reports, Recommendations, specifications, code artifacts, etc. Technical Committees also product draft specifications which may be published by CalConnect as a CalConnect Standard, and/or submitted to an external SDO for progression within that organization.
 Finally Technical Committees may also collaborate externally towards the development of material which will not become a CalConnect Work Product but may be part of some other joint effort.
 See CalConnect Resources for more information.

 Representatives of CalConnect members may participate upon any Technical Committee by contacting the Chair of the TC.
 Mmembers may propose new Technical Committees to address areas of work not currently under consideration, and may offer a Chair for a new TC (or PC).